-Opinion | Don’t let Trump fool you.
-The United States knows how to hold an election.
+Opinion | Trump is trying to sabotage the election.
+Here’s why it won’t work.

 Trump’s attempt to cause chaos by telling his supporters to vote twice?
 All states have protections against that, and all battleground states (including North Carolina, where Trump has focused his vote-twice effort) have ballot-tracking bar codes on their mail ballots — so voters and election officials will know whether someone has already voted.
 Their attempts to vote twice may cause delays (particularly in Republican precincts) as people submit provisional ballots, and slow the counting, but there’s a near-zero chance they will succeed in voting twice, Weiser says.

 Trump’s attempt to sabotage the post office to prevent mail-in balloting?
 Almost all states that have vote-by-mail also have multiple options for returning ballots.
-With a couple of exceptions (North Carolina and New Hampshire), battleground states have some combination of drop boxes, early voting locations and election offices that will accept dropped-off ballots.
+With a couple of exceptions, battleground states have some combination of drop boxes, early voting locations and election offices that will accept dropped-off ballots.

 As for mail-in voting in general, elections officials and lawmakers in Democratic and Republican states alike have vastly expanded the availability, despite Trump’s attempts to discredit this long-standing and reliable method.
 Thanks to recent changes, all but six states — Indiana, Texas, Louisiana, Mississippi, South Carolina and Tennessee — now either send ballots automatically or allow voters to request them without needing a special excuse for doing so.